yorikvanhavre/FreeCAD-manual/discovering_freecad/navigating_in_the_3d_view.md

  - the numeric keys, **1 to 6**, for the six standard views, top, front, right, bottom, back and left
  - **O** will set the camara in orthographic mode,
  - while **P** sets it in perspective mode.
+ - **CTRL** will allow you to select more than one object or element

 These controls are also available from the View menu and some from the View toolbar.